-Since the SA700's have a speed sense circuit to prevent stepping until the disk is rotating at the proper speed (3,600 rpm), no power-on sequence is required.
-A READY signal will be presented to the controller interface once the disk is up to its normal rotational speed (3,600 rpm) plus or minus 2% for 2 seconds.
+Since the SA600's have a speed sense circuit to prevent stepping until the disk is rotating at the proper speed (3,600 rpm), no power-on sequence is required.
+A READY signal will be presented to the controller interface once the disk is up to 95% of its normal rotational speed (3420 rpm).
 At READY time, after an initial power up, the drive will recalibrate itself to track 00.
-When the recalibrate procedure is complete, SEEK COMPLETE will go true.
+After an 18 msec head settle time, SEEK COMPLETE will go true.
 Normal seek and read functions can now begin.
+An additional 2 minute warm-up should be allowed prior to performing a write operation.
 Refer to paragraph 2.7.